Sup2point0/Assort/~writing/Broken World.md

 And so, if that’s the case, is what we need just a total fresh start?

 I look at all the stuff, specifically the human constructs, that exist around us – cities, laws, economics, social hierarchy, even language – and I’m both blown away by how we’ve managed to come up with such intricate and broad systems, and yet immensely questioning of whether it’s all... right.
-We’ve had so much time, generations upon generations, to build upon and tweak all of these things, but perhaps it just wasn’t right from the start, and there’s a better way that we just haven’t realised.
+We’ve had so much time, generations upon generations, to build upon and tweak all of these things, and maybe this is the way they’re meant to be.
+But maybe it isn’t.
+Perhaps it just wasn’t right from the start, and there’s a better way that we just haven’t realised.

 This can happen with anything.
 A piece of writing (yeah, the irony), typed – constant tweaking, deleting huge chunks at once, relentless restructuring.
 That part doesn’t flow quite right... right, let’s just wipe it all, and try a different approach.
-Or a [~].

 It’s that thing, a tunnel vision of sorts, where fixating on one project for too long restricts your thinking, binds you within a box of your own creation, until everything starts to lose focus and perspective.